freenas/freenas-docs/userguide/jails.rst

-Finally, test from another system that the user can successfully :command:`ssh` in to the jail and gain superuser priviledges.
+Finally, test from another system that the user can successfully :command:`ssh` in to the jail and gain superuser privileges.
 In the example, a user named *jailuser* uses :command:`ssh` to access the jail at 192.168.2.3.
 The host RSA key fingerprint must be verified the first time a user logs in.